 A Filing User must submit as exhibits or attachments only those excerpts of the referenced documents that are directly germane to the matter under consideration by the court.
 Excerpted material must be clearly and prominently identified as such.
 Filing Users who file excerpts of documents as exhibits or attachments under this rule do so without prejudice to their right to timely file additional excerpts or the complete document.
 Responding parties may timely file additional excerpts or the complete document that they believe are directly germane.
 The court may require parties to file additional excerpts or the complete document.

-Exhibits, attachments, and appendices that are filed electronically shall be submitted as separate attachments to the pleading or other document and shall be clearly labeled with the appropriate exhibit number.
+Exhibits, attachments, and appendices that are filed electronically shall be submitted as separate attachments to the pleading or other document and shall be clearly labeled with the appropriate exhibit number and a brief description of the exhibit (i.e. Exhibit 1 - 1997 tax return of S&J, Exhibit 2 - 1997 W2 Form of S&J).
 Exhibits may NOT be grouped together for uploading into the system.
 Each exhibit must be scanned and identified separately.

-The ECF System automatically rejects filings that are greater than twenty (20) megabytes.
-Documents that exceed ten (10) megabytes when converted to electronic form must be broken up into separate documents and identified with the exhibit number and part number (i.e. Exhibit 3, part 1; Exhibit 3, part 2).
+The CM/ECF System automatically rejects filings that are greater than twenty (20) megabytes.
+Documents that exceed twenty (20) megabytes when converted to electronic form must be broken up into separate documents and identified with the exhibit number and part number (i.e. Exhibit 3, part 1; Exhibit 3, part 2).